ThomasTokos/Among-Us-Discord-bot/README.md

 A fun, costume Discord Bot made in TypeScript to help large groups who play Among Us

 ## Commands
-`!help` This command will send the user who typed it a message in their DMs with a list of all the commands.
+ - `!help` This command will send the user who typed it a message in their DMs with a list of all the commands.
-`!m` mutes all players in the current voice channel.
-Admin Only `!um` unmutes all players in the current voice channel.
-Admin Only `!d2p` runs the down2play command.
+ - `!m` mutes all players in the current voice channel.
+Admin Only
+ - `!um` unmutes all players in the current voice channel.
+Admin Only
+ - `!d2p` runs the down2play command.
 It will create a message in that channel asking users to react to the message if they want to play a game of Among us.
 With each reaction, the bot then adds their name to the list.
-`!queue` Enters that user into a queue, if you're Among Us lobby is full this is useful to keep track to see who is ready to play next!
+ - `!queue` Enters that user into a queue, if you're Among Us lobby is full this is useful to keep track to see who is ready to play next!
-`!nextInqueue` Selects the next person in the queue.
+ - `!nextInQueue` Selects the next person in the queue.
 Admin Only

 ## Configuration